Limited on FreeStudy assistantPasted text is not placed in the URL

 Can Aripsy create Chemistry flashcards?

 Yes.
 Flashcards work well for definitions, reagents, conditions, equations, mechanisms, observations, and common mistakes.
-Free includes limited flashcards; Pro supports unlimited flashcards.
+Free includes limited flashcards; Pro has no separate flashcard cap within the 300 monthly AI-generation allowance.

 Are generated Chemistry calculations always correct?